About

 Tray Mode

-When it launches, it will wait a few seconds before inital patching, supposedly to help with crashes.
+When it launches, it will wait a few seconds (specified by -w option) before inital patching to avoid problems in some edge cases.